LDS Marriage Counseling & LDS Sex Therapy

 • “Good girl / good boy” patterns that impact authenticity and desire

-• Pre-marital or newlywed transitions within LDS culture
+• Premarital or newlywed transitions within LDS culture

 • Mixed-faith relationships or faith transitions

-• Rebuilding trust and repairing emotional or relational injuries
+• Rebuilding trust and repairing relational injuries

 Who This Therapy Is Especially Helpful For

-While every situation is unique, this work tends to be especially helpful for people who:
+This work tends to be especially helpful for people who:

 • Are experiencing desire discrepancies or differences in comfort around sexuality